Veal stewed in white wine

 Before serving, reheat gently for 30 minutes.
 Remove the herb branches and bay leaf.
 Stir in the cream.
 Serves 3-4.
 For a larger crowd, double the recipe.

-Serve the veal with boiled potatoes or a purée — of carrots, potatoes or celery root, for example.
+Serve the veal with a purée — of finocchio, carrots or celery root, for example — or with tagliatelle, rice or potatoes.